OpenBMB/BMTools/README.md

 # BMTools

 BMTools is an open-source repository that extends language models using tools and serves as a platform for the community to build and share tools.
-In this repository, you can (1) easily build a plugin by writing python functions (2) use external Chatgpt-Plugins.
+In this repository, you can (1) easily build a plugin by writing python functions (2) use external ChatGPT-Plugins.

-This project is inspired by the open-source project [LangChain](https://github.com/hwchase17/langchain/) and optimized for the usage of open-sourced tools like [ChatGPT-Plugins](https://openai.com/blog/chatgpt-plugins), striving to achieve the open-source academic version of ChatGPT-plugin.
+This project is inspired by the open-source project [LangChain](https://github.com/hwchase17/langchain/) and optimized for the usage of open-sourced tools like [ChatGPT-Plugins](https://openai.com/blog/chatgpt-plugins), striving to achieve the open-source academic version of ChatGPT-Plugins.

 Current version of BMTools is far from perfect, we will continue to improve it.